gotgenes/2014-05-29-ucsd/overview/overview.md

 * If you find yourself writing code the same script over and over

 ## Don't repeat yourself
-* Use scripts to explore new ideas, they are easy to write and throw away
 * **Don't repeat commands into your REPL, save them to a script**
 * Refactor commonly used blocks of code into **functions**
 * Group commonly used functions into **libraries**